tarwn/lessthandot-hugo/blogs/content/posts/2012-03-20-here-are-my-ssis-2012.md

   - ssis 2012

 ---
 In my [previous post][1] I wass looking for the Data Sources and Data Source Views in SSIS 2012 projects.
 As Carla Sabotta ([site][2]|[twitter][3]) mentioned in the comments you can change the deployment model of your project so the Data Sources folder will reappear.
-To do this right click the project in Solution Explorer and choose for “Convert to Package Deployment Model”:
+To do this right click the project in Solution Explorer and choose for "Convert to Package Deployment Model":

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/DS1.png?mtime=1332236417"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/DS1.png?mtime=1332236417" width="524" height="259" /></a>